yeeland/oui/CONTRIBUTING.md

 4. Open a pull request against `master`.
 Add at least one reviewer.

-## Breaking Changes & Deprecating Code
+## Breaking changes & deprecating code

-In order to give engineers time to refactor deprecated classesm, the UI Engineer introducing breaking changes should do the following:
+In order to give engineers time to refactor deprecated classes, the UI Engineer introducing breaking changes should do the following:

 1. Move the deprecated code into a new partial in Core, adding `--deprecated` to its filename: